bcgov/ds-cop-intro-to-r/README.md

 - An introduction to R & RStudio
 - How to set up a project using RStudio
-- An introductio to basic R syntax and the tidyverse
+- An introduction to basic R syntax and the tidyverse
 - How to get help in R
 - How to import and export tabular data in common formats
 - How to look at data in R & RStudio